Bob Howsam

-Born in Denver, Howsam attended the University of Colorado and served as a U.S. Navy pilot during World War II.
+Born in Denver and raised in La Jara, Colorado, where his father owned a profitable bee-keeping business, Howsam attended the University of Colorado and served as a U.S. Navy pilot during World War II.
 He was the son-in-law of Edwin C. Johnson, a three-term United States Senator and two-term governor of Colorado.
 Johnson also was involved with professional baseball as founder and first president of the postwar Class A Western League, an upper-level minor league that played from 1947 to 1958.

 Efforts to bring Major League Baseball to Denver

-Howsam first made a name for himself as a highly successful baseball executive.
+Howsam made a name for himself as a highly successful baseball executive.
 He led the family-owned Denver Bears of the Western League and Triple-A American Association from 1947 to 1962.
 He built one of the most successful minor league franchises of the 1950s and was twice (1951 and 1956) named Minor League Executive of the Year by The Sporting News.
 Howsam, his brother Earl and his father Lee also built Bears Stadium, a minor league baseball park which, after renovation and expanded capacity, became famous as Mile High Stadium, the Denver Broncos' noisy, raucous and perpetually sold-out home from 1960 to 2001.
-While the Bears achieved great success as the top farm team of the New York Yankees in the late 1950s, an earlier stint as a low-level affiliate of the Pittsburgh Pirates (1952–54) served to introduce Howsam to Pirates' general manager Branch Rickey, the Baseball Hall of Fame executive, who had revolutionized baseball in his earlier career with the St. Louis Cardinals and Brooklyn Dodgers.
+While the Bears achieved great success as the top farm team of the New York Yankees in the late 1950s, an earlier stint as a mid-level affiliate of the Pittsburgh Pirates (1952–54) served to introduce Howsam to Pirates' general manager Branch Rickey, the Baseball Hall of Fame executive, who had revolutionized baseball in his earlier career with the St. Louis Cardinals and Brooklyn Dodgers.
 Rickey would play an influential role later in Howsam's career.

 In an attempt to bring Major League Baseball to Denver, Howsam was one of the founders of the Continental League, which in 1959 planned to become the "third Major League" following the epidemic of franchise shifts during the 1950s.
-MLB magnates, nervous about the possible rescinding of baseball's antitrust exemption by the U.S. Congress after the National League abandoned New York City in 1958, agreed to study (and perhaps support) the formation of the new loop.
+MLB magnates, nervous about the possible rescinding of baseball's antitrust exemption by the U.S. Congress after the National League abandoned New York City in 1958, agreed to study (and perhaps support) the formation of the upstart league.
 Howsam was slated to become owner of the Denver franchise, one of the league's eight charter members.
-Howsam even went as far as to expand Bears Stadium to over 34,000.
+Howsam even went as far as expanding Bears Stadium to a capacity of over 34,000.
 Rickey, meanwhile, was elected president of the new circuit.

-As events unfolded, the new league never got off the drawing board; it was doomed once three of its key cities gained Major League franchises in 1961 and 1962: New York and Houston were awarded expansion National League franchises in 1962, while the Washington Senators of the American League moved to Minneapolis-St. Paul as part of the Junior Circuit's 1961 expansion.
+The new league never got off the drawing board; it was doomed once three of its key cities gained Major League franchises in 1961 and 1962: New York and Houston were awarded expansion National League franchises in 1962, while the Washington Senators of the American League moved to Minneapolis–Saint Paul as part of the Junior Circuit's 1961 expansion.